What is a cyber attack?

 Threat actors use various techniques to launch cyber attacks, depending in large part on whether they're attacking a targeted or an untargeted entity.

-In an untargeted attack, where the bad actors are trying to break into as many devices or systems as possible, they generally look for vulnerabilities in software code that will enable them to gain access without being detected or blocked.
-Or, they might employ a phishing attack, emailing large numbers of people with socially engineered messages crafted to entice recipients to click a link that will download malicious code.
+In an untargeted attack, where the bad actors are trying to break into as many devices or systems as possible, they generally look for vulnerabilities in software code that enable them to gain access without being detected or blocked.
+Or, they might employ a phishing attack, emailing large numbers of people with socially engineered messages crafted to entice recipients to click a link that downloads malicious code.

-In a targeted attack, the threat actors are going after a specific organization, and the methods used vary depending on the attack's objectives.
-The hacktivist group Anonymous, for example, was suspected in a 2020 distributed denial-of-service (DDoS) attack on the Minneapolis Police Department website after a Black man died while being arrested by Minneapolis officers.
+In a targeted attack, the threat actors are going after a specific organization and the methods used vary depending on the attack's objectives.
+The hacktivist group Anonymous, for example, was suspected in a 2020 distributed denial-of-service attack (DDoS) on the Minneapolis Police Department website after a man died while being arrested by Minneapolis officers.
 Hackers also use spear-phishing campaigns in a targeted attack, crafting emails to specific individuals who, if they click included links, would download malicious software designed to subvert the organization's technology or the sensitive data it holds.

 Cyber attacks often happen in stages, starting with hackers surveying or scanning for vulnerabilities or access points, initiating the initial compromise and then executing the full attack -- whether it's stealing valuable data, disabling the computer systems or both.

 In fact, most organizations take months to identify an attack underway and then contain it.
 According to the "Cost of a Data Breach Report 2023" from IBM, the breach lifecycle -- or the time it takes organizations to identify and contain breaches -- averaged 204 days in 2023, down from 207 days in 2022.
 However, organizations required an average of 73 days to contain breaches in 2023, which is up from their average of 70 days in 2022.

 What are the most common types of cyber attacks?